Human Resources

 Adjustments to Remote Work Arrangement will require submission of a new form.

-It is highly recommended that immediate supervisors review work arrangements regularly but at a minimum annually.
-Work arrangements without adjustments do not require a new form or renewal.
-Work Arrangements that are adjusted require submission of new documents through the work arrangement process.
+It is highly recommended that immediate supervisors review Remote Work Arrangements regularly but at a minimum annually.
+Work Arrangements without adjustments do not require new form or renewal.
+Work Arrangements that are adjusted require submission of new documents through the Remote Work Arrangement Process.

 Disputes are inevitable; they are a fact of life.
 Situations may arise where the supervisor and employee either (a) cannot agree on whether remote work/flexible schedule is applicable, or (b) cannot finalize the terms of the arrangement.